 SMITHS IP a boutique firm with more than two decades of experience licensing, litigating, and securing intellectual property.
 We’ve served clients of all sizes, from start-ups to global brands.
 In-house counsel, general counsel, and our network of foreign IP associates rely on us for in-depth expertise and knowledge in Canadian IP matters.

-We have in-depth knowledge and a broad range of expertise in all matters related to protecting intellectual property in Canada and enforcing it against copiers and infringers.Our Services
+We have in-depth knowledge and a broad range of expertise in all matters related to protecting, managing and enforcing intellectual property against infringement.Our Services

 We pride ourselves in our ability to understand our clients’ context and objectives, and in responding quickly.
 We seek to maximize results efficiently and thoroughly.Contact Us